torakoya/fari/README.md

 * `reg`: Register the installed files
 * `del`: Delete the registered files
+* `pack`: Create a tarball containing the registered files

 Most tasks are performed only once.
 If you want to perform a finished task again, add the prefix `re`: